GeoScrap/promptoid-ai/README.md

 ## Technologies Used

 - Next.js 13 with App Router
-- Prisma ORM
-- PostgreSQL
-- NextAuth.js for authentication
+- Supabase for authentication and database
+- PostgreSQL (via Supabase)
 - Tailwind CSS
 - Google Gemini API
 - Framer Motion for animations